Contact

 Continuing obligations for BVI incubator funds

-BVI law imposes a number of on-going obligations on BVI regulated funds.
-The key continuing obligations for BVI incubator funds are summarised below.
+BVI law imposes a number of ongoing obligations on BVI regulated funds.
+The key continuing obligations for BVI incubator funds incorporated as a company are summarised below.

 (a) an authorised representative in the BVI, who is certified to act as an authorised representative by the BVI Financial Services Commission (the FSC);

-(b) if the incubator fund is a company, no less than two directors, at least one of whom must be an individual; and
+(b) no less than two directors, at least one of whom must be an individual; and

 (c) arrangements in place for the safekeeping of fund property,1 which include provisions for the appropriate segregation of fund property.

-If an incubator fund ceases to meet the requirements at (a) and (b) above, it is required to notify the FSC in writing immediately and take the necessary steps to appoint a replacement within 21 days after the authorised representative or director, as applicable, ceases to hold office.2
+If the fund ceases to meet the requirements at (a) and (b) above, it is required to notify the FSC in writing immediately and take the necessary steps to appoint a replacement within 21 days after the authorised representative or director, as applicable, ceases to hold office.2

 • its constitutional documents;